bzmccarthy/bzmccarthy.github.io/_posts/2019-7-6-Second-Post.md

 title: Bushkill Falls
 ---

 Amanda and I recently had a wonderful trip up to Bushkill Falls.
+Click for a few pics.

-I would highly suggest it to anyone looking for a relaxing weekend getaway.
-A few pics we took:
+I would highly suggest it to anyone looking for a relaxing weekend getaway:

 ![_config.yml]({{ site.baseurl }}/images/20190614_100549.jpg)
 ![_config.yml]({{ site.baseurl }}/images/amanda_falls3.jpg)